learn-co-curriculum/java-mod-4-executors-intro/README.md

 We have been creating and running thread objects manually either by extending the `Thread` class or by implementing the `Runnable` interface.
 It’s fairly simple to create and run multiple threads when we’re dealing with small programs.
-However, if you were to write an enterprise-grade application with thousands of threads, it would quickly get overwhelming.
+However, if we need to write an enterprise-grade application with thousands of threads, it would quickly get overwhelming.

 Java provides the Executor framework as the primary abstraction for executing